evagoel/TOUR/README.md

 - User profile
   - Update username, profile photo, email, and password
 - Credit card payment using Stripe
+Authentication:
+o Unauthenticated users can browse trips and view details. o To book a trip, users must log in or sign up.
+Trip Organizer Registration:
+o Provide a registration flow for trip organizers. o Registered organizers should have access to a dashboard to:
+▪ Add new trips
+▪ View their added trips
+▪ Edit or delete trips

 ### Book a tour